-Advice and exercise were used in all visits by approximately one-third of the PTs but in less than half of the visits for others (Figure 3b).
-More than one third of DCs provided manual therapy in every visit, while only a handful of clinicians provided it in less than 90% of visits (Figure 3c).
-Exercise instructions were provided by all DCs, but the frequency varied between use in 8-100% of visits for DCs with a median frequency of 37%.
-Some care elements had lower frequencies like acupuncture for PTs and DCs (Table 3), but while three out of four PTs and half the DCs did not use acupuncture at any point, some used it in more than half of the visits (Figures 3b and 3c).
+Advice and exercise were used in all visits by approximately one-third of the PTs but in less than half of the visits for others (figure 3B).
+More than one-third of DCs provided manual therapy in every visit, while only a handful of clinicians provided it in less than 90% of visits (figure 3C).
+Exercise instructions were provided by all DCs, but the frequency varied between use in 8%-100% of visits for DCs with a median frequency of 37%.
+Some care elements had lower frequencies such as acupuncture for PTs and DCs (table 3), but while three out of four PTs and half the DCs did not use acupuncture at any point, some used it in more than half of the visits (figure 3B,C).